YuriKun11/Facebook-friends-scraper/README.md

 **Unfriend pa more, I ta track ko kayo!**

 This script allows you to scrape a list of your Facebook friends.
-You can easily track and manage your friends list with this tool.

 ---